sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Specifies the minimum download QoS (Quality of Service or speed) in KiloBytes/sec for background downloads.
 This policy affects the blending of peer and HTTP sources.
 Delivery Optimization complements the download from the HTTP source to achieve the minimum QoS value set.

 <p style="margin-left: 20px">The default value is 500.

+<a href="" id="deliveryoptimization-dominbatterypercentageallowedtoupload"></a>**DeliveryOptimization/DOMinBatteryPercentageAllowedToUpload**
+> [!NOTE]
+> This policy is only enforced in Windows 10 Pro, Business, Enterprise, and Education editions and not supported in Windows 10 Mobile.

+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Specifies any value between 1 and 100 (in percentage) to allow the device to upload data to LAN and Group peers while on batter power.
+Uploads will automatically pause when the battery level drops below the set minimum battery level.
+The recommended value to set is 40 (for 40%) if you allow uploads on battery.

+<p style="margin-left: 20px">The default value is 0.

 <a href="" id="deliveryoptimization-domindisksizeallowedtopeer"></a>**DeliveryOptimization/DOMinDiskSizeAllowedToPeer**
 > [!NOTE]